jiinjeong/CSVolunteer/README.md

         * For example: `<a href=#top>Back to top</a>`
   * Target Attribute
     * We can make links open in a new tab by using the target attribute.
-      * That way, the webpage containing the link remains open after the user clicks the link.
+      * That way, the webpage containing the link remains open after the user clicks on the link.
     * To do so, give the target attribute a value of `_blank`.
       * For example: `<a href="check-out.html" target="_blank">Purchase This Item</a>`
   * Title Attribute
     * We can make a link display a text in a little box when we hover over it by using the title attribute.
       * In fact, we can do the same to any HTML element.
         * (The title attribute is a global attribute, which means that it can be given to any element.)
-    * To do so, give the title attribute a value of the text that you want to display.
+    * To do so, give the title attribute a value of the text that you want to display, surrounded by quotation marks.
       * For example:
       ```html
       <a href="https://www.w3schools.com/html/default.asp" title="Click here to access an HTML tutorial by W3Schools.">Learn more about HTML!</a>`